odpi/specs/ODPi-Operations.md

 A Hadoop Management tool
 * MUST support Install and Configure operations for all components
+* MUST support an Upgrade and Downgrade mechanism that all components can participate in

 If the component is a daemon/process then a Hadoop Management tool
 * MUST support Start, Stop, and ability to query status (up or down).